Hospital investments; application for funding

-- The project may not be started before the initial approval.
-The locally responsible government can agree to an early start of the measure if the project is financially secured in an annual hospital construction program or government contingent, the technical review procedure has been completed and the hospital operator has declared its agreement to assume the pre-financing costs.
+- The project may not be started before initial approval.
+The locally responsible government can agree to an early start of the project if the project is financially secured in an annual hospital construction program or government quota, the technical review procedure has been completed and the hospital operator has declared its agreement to assume the pre-financing costs.

 - Flat-rate funding (Art.
 12 Bavarian Hospital Act - BayKrG)

-- The formation of funds reserves of more than three times the annual amount must be reported and leads to a corresponding reduction in the lump sum in the following year, insofar as the subsidies are not demonstrably required for concretely foreseeable investments.
+- The creation of reserves of funds in excess of three times the annual amount must be reported and will result in a corresponding reduction in the lump sum in the following year, insofar as the subsidies are not demonstrably required for concretely foreseeable investments.

 - Funding of user charges (Art.
 13 Bavarian Hospital Act - BayKrG)